-Why the Human Jesus was called “Son of God”
+Why Jesus was called “Son of God” (Luke 1:35)

 Both Trinitarians and Unitarians have missed a very important distinction in the two titles assigned to Jesus throughout the Gospels, “Son of God” and “Son of Man.”
 Both groups apply both titles to Jesus’ existence from His birth in Bethlehem alone.

-Consequently, even though Trinitarians believe in the preexistence of Christ, they do not refer to His preincarnate existence by the title “Son of God” but rather as “God the Son.”
-This last term is not biblical, but is a theological term that was invented only after Trinitarianism arose within Christianity centuries after the Apostles.
-It was concocted as a means to allow the concept of a co-equal and co-eternal “Son” found in later Trinitarianism to survive.
+Trinitarians believe in a “preexistence” of Christ, but they do not refer to Him in His pre-human state by the title “Son of God.”
+Instead, they use the non-biblical title “God the Son.”
+This last term was invented only after Trinitarianism arose within Christianity centuries after the Apostles.
+The title “Son of God” clearly emphasizes a subordinate role and an origin in time when He was “begotten,” and does not portray Him as “God.”
+But the title was switched around to “God the Son” as a means of first calling Him “God” (making Him equal with the other two members of the alleged Trinity).
+This helped accommodate the concepts of a co-equality and being co-eternal with the Father and the Spirit found in later Trinitarianism.
 For Trinitarians, Jesus is primarily “God” (equal to the Father in every way) and then only distinguished from the Father by the secondary title “Son.”
-However, “Son of God” (which is a biblical term) is clearly a title that makes Jesus subordinate to the Father because it describes a procreative relationship, thus a priority of the Father who begat a Son.
+However, “Son of God” is the only one of these which is biblical.

 Luke 1:35 (NASB) And the angel answered and said to her, “The Holy Spirit will come upon you, and the power of the Most High will overshadow you; and for that reason the holy offspring shall be called the Son of God.”